Suffolk County Spousal Support Lawyer

 - Ability of maintenance-seeker to become self-supporting

-- Actions of one spouse which might have inhibited the other's ability to seek employment
+- Actions of one spouse that might have inhibited the other's ability to seek employment

 - Where the children live